Recovery from COVID Requires a Coordinated Approach to Digitalization, Supply Chain Reorganization, and Skills Development

 ASEAN policymakers need to think of digitalization, supply chain resilience, and skills development within an integrated recovery and growth strategy.
 Digital technology offers opportunities for ASEAN countries to revitalize their traditional sectors like agriculture and manufacturing and enhance productivity of the MSMEs.
 But to take full advantage, businesses need to access a global market by plugging into supply chains and engaging a skilled workforce.
 Likewise, a resilient supply chain is necessary for ASEAN’s continued growth.
 It will ensure that ASEAN consumers can access goods and services at a low cost from everywhere, and that ASEAN firms can engage in the global value chain.
 But attracting new investment in supply chain activity will require expansion of digital technology and skilled workforce.

-This opinion piece was written by ERIA's Economist, Dr Rashesh Shrestha and has been published in The Inquirer, The Bangkok Post, The Jakarta Post, Borneo Bulletin, Click here to subscribe to the monthly newsletter.
+This opinion piece was written by ERIA's Economist, Dr Rashesh Shrestha and has been published in The China Daily, The Inquirer, The Bangkok Post, The Jakarta Post, Borneo Bulletin, Click here to subscribe to the monthly newsletter.

 Rashesh Shrestha is an Economist with research interests in labor markets, economic development, and human capital investment.
 At ERIA, he conducts academic research and leads policy-oriented research projects on a wide range of themes including human capital, education, global value chains, trade facilitation, regulatory management system, and financial inclusion.
 Prior to joining ERIA, he was an Associate Lecturer at the Australian National University.
 He earned his PhD from the Department of Agricultural and Applied Economics at the University of Wisconsin-Madison.
 He is originally from Nepal.